 Manufacturers like Varmilo create beautiful works of art.
 These themed keyboards have alluring designs and patterns.
 You can also get keycaps with a minimalist design if you do not like flamboyant keyboards.

-You can also customize your keyboard for gaming.
-You can get a set of keypads for the WSAD keys or any other key you use while playing those AAA titles.
+You can also customize your keyboard for gaming, and get a set of keypads for the WSAD keys or any other key you use while playing those AAA titles.
 Your keyboard will never look and feel the same again.

 Mechanical keyboard Keycap legends.

-Legends are the alphanumeric characters and symbols on the keycaps.
-They let you identify a key and its function.
+Legends are the alphanumeric characters and symbols on the keycaps, which let you identify a key and its function.
 They are printed or etched with different methods.
 These processes are used based on the type of keycap material and the price set for consumers.

 Printing is a cheap method for making legends.
-It is commonly employed on ABS keycaps.
 A pad with the desired character is dipped in ink and is pressed on the keycap.
-Sometimes, a protective coat is added on the keycap.
+Sometimes, a protective coat is added to the keycap.
 Keycaps with printed legends tend fast quite fast.

 You should know that this temporary layer of protection only increases longevity.
 The coating will also change the feel.
 It is a versatile method.
 Different fonts in any color can be easily printed on keycaps.

 Laser etching or marking involves using a laser to engrave or mark the keycaps.
 There are different techniques used in laser etching.
 They include foaming, engraving, and charring.

 These methods differ in the type of finish they produce.
 For instance, foaming leaves solid bubbles on the surface of the keycaps.

 Engraving uses a laser to create grooves on the keycaps.
 The grooves can be filled with color.